goepp/GWAS-admixed-population-simulator/README.md

 <li> Run GWAsimulator: </li>
 </ol>

-The maximum number of SNPs in the phased files can exceeds ```100000 SNPs``` for some chromosomes which is the default setting of GWAsimulator software, so first let's increase this threshold in ```GWAsimulator.cpp``` in the following line:
+The maximum number of SNPs in the phased files can exceeds ```100000 SNPs``` for some chromosomes which is the default setting of GWAsimulator software.
+To do so, one must:
+1. Modify the source file ```GWAsimulator.cpp``` in the following line:

 ```#define MAXSNP 1000000   // maximum number of SNPs per chromosome```

+2. Recompile `GWAsimulator.cpp` by running `./build` in the directory where `GWAsimulator.cpp` is located (see the pdf doc file shipped with GWAsimulator for details).

 #### CEU population: